-There are several great spots for birding in the park including Beaver Marsh, Ledges, Horseshoe Pond, Station Road Bridge, Bath Road Heronry, and the former Coliseum site.
-Find out more on Birding in Cuyahoga Valley.
+There are several great spots for birding in the park including Beaver Marsh, the Ledges, Horseshoe Pond, Station Road Bridge, Bath Road Heronry, and the former Coliseum site.

-Is there somewhere to eat in the park?
+Is there anywhere to eat in the park?

-Yes.
-Grab a snack at Boston Store or Trail Mix Peninsula.
-Both are run by the Conservancy for Cuyahoga Valley National Park.
+Yes, you can grab a snack at one of the Conservancy for Cuyahoga Valley National Park's retail stores.
 Or visit a local restaurant in Peninsula, Merriman Valley, or Valley View.
-Learn more about places to eat in the park on our Dining and Eating page.

-No, Cuyahoga Valley National Park does not have any in park camping but discover camping nearby.
+No, Cuyahoga Valley National Park does not offer camping but you can discover camping nearby.

 Where can I stay in Cuyahoga Valley National Park?